Gilbocc/SVS-DistributedDriving/readme.md

 **replay_memory_size**: The number of examples to keep in the replay memory.
 The replay memory is a FIFO buffer used to reduce the effects of nearby states being correlated.
 Minibatches are generated from randomly selecting examples from the replay memory.

 **weights_path**: If we are doing transfer learning and using pretrained weights for the model, they will be loaded from this path.

-train_conv_layers: If we are using pretrained weights, we may prefer to freeze the convolutional layers to speed up training.
+**train_conv_layers**: If we are using pretrained weights, we may prefer to freeze the convolutional layers to speed up training.

 **airsim_path**: Location of the AirSim executable (AD_Cookbook_Start_AirSim.ps1)